 In this example:

-GetCustomerOrders is the name of the stored procedure.@CustomerID is a parameter that the procedure accepts.SELECT statement retrieves orders for the specified customer.Highlight the CREATE PROCEDURE statement and press F5 or click the Execute button.
-This will create the stored procedure in your database.
+GetEmployeeDetails is the name of the stored procedure.@EmployeeID is a parameter that the procedure accepts.SELECT statement retrieves employee details based on the provided EmployeeID.Click the Execute button or press F5 to create the stored procedure.
+If successful, you’ll see a message indicating that the procedure was created.

 Once your stored procedure is created, you can execute it using the EXEC or EXECUTE command.
 For example: